eigerco/polka-storage/docs/src/pallets/storage-provider.md

   - `owner` - SS58 address of the storage provider.
   - `partition` - Partition number for which the PoSt was missed.
   - `sectors` - The sectors in the partition that were declared as faulty by the system.

+## Errors

+The Storage Provider Pallet actions can fail with following errors:

+- `StorageProviderExists` - A storage provider is already registered and tries to register again.
+- `StorageProviderNotFound` - This error is emitted by all extrinsics except registration in the storage provider pallet when a storage provider tries to call an extrinsic without registering first.
+- `InvalidSector` - This error can be emitted when:
+  - A storage provider supplies a sector number during pre-commit that exceeds the maximum amount of sectors.
+  - A storage provider supplies a sector number during prove commit that exceeds the maximum amount of sectors.
+- `InvalidProofType` - This error can be emitted when:
+  - A storage provider submits a seal proof type during pre-commit that is different than the one configured during registration.
+  - During a prove commit extrinsic the proof type that the storage provider has supplied in invalid.
+  - A storage provider submits a windowed PoSt proof type that is different than the one configured during registration.
+- `NotEnoughFunds` - Emitted when a storage provider does not have enough funds for the pre-commit deposit.
+- `SectorNumberAlreadyUsed` - A storage provider tries to pre-commit a sector number that has already been used.
+- `ExpirationBeforeActivation` - A storage provider tries to pre-commit a sector where the expiration of that sector is before the activation.
+- `ExpirationTooSoon` - A storage provider tries to pre-commit a sector with a total lifetime that is less that `MinSectorExpiration`.
+- `ExpirationTooLong` - A storage provider tries to pre-commit a sector with an expiration that exceeds `MaxSectorExpirationExtension`.
+- `MaxSectorLifetimeExceeded` - A storage provider tries to pre-commit a sector with a total lifetime that exceeds `SectorMaximumLifetime`.
+- `InvalidCid` - Emitted when a storage provider submits and invalid  unsealed CID when trying to pre-commit a sector.
+- `ProveCommitAfterDeadline` - A storage provider has tried to prove a previously pre-committed sector after the proving deadline.
+- `PoStProofInvalid` - A proof that was submitted by the storage provider is invalid.
+Currently this error is emitted when the proof length is 0.
+- `InvalidUnsealedCidForSector` - This error is emitted when the declared unsealed_cid for pre_commit is different from the one calculated by the system.
+- `FaultDeclarationTooLate` - A fault declaration was submitted after the fault declaration cutoff.
+The fault declaration can be submitted after the upcoming deadline is closed.
+- `FaultRecoveryTooLate` - A fault recovery was submitted after the fault recovery cutoff.
+The fault recovery can be submitted after the upcoming deadline is closed.
+- `DeadlineError` - An error was encountered in the deadline module.
+If you encounter this error please report an issue as this is a programmer error.
+- `PartitionError` - An error was encountered in the partition module.
+If you encounter this error please report an issue as this is a programmer error.
+- `StorageProviderError` - An error was encountered in the storage provider module.
+If you encounter this error please report an issue as this is a programmer error.
+- `SectorMapError` - An error was encountered in the sector map module.
+These errors can be:
+- `CouldNotActivateSector` - Failure during prove commit when trying to convert a previously pre-committed sector due to a programming error.
+Please report an issue if you receive this error.
+- `CouldNotVerifySectorForPreCommit` - Failure during pre-commit due to the commd calculation failing due to a programming error.
+Please report an issue if you receive this error.
+- `SlashingFailed` - Slashing of funds fails due to a programmer error.
+Please report an issue if you receive this error.
+- `ConversionError` - Due to a programmer error.
+Please report an issue if you receive this error.